 Once we develop your sitemap, we also have to develop the robots.txt file which gives the search engines the “go ahead” to start crawling your site and indexing it.
 It also contains information as to which pages you do not want indexed for whatever reason.

-Search engine crawlers do not need to adhere to either the sitemap or robots.txt, but generally the big search engines do.
+Search engine crawlers do not need to adhere to either the sitemap or robots.txt, but generally the big search engines such as Google and Bing do.

 These two files are essential to get your website crawl by search engines.
 It is not a guarantee that they will crawl them, and they can definitely crawl it without them, but this is a quick way to jumpstart your SEO success.

 Once you have these files created, I’ve noticed it takes anywhere between 1 to 4 weeks for Google to start crawling it.

 After crawling, now it gets indexed.